merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/14_API.md

  - API Key – multiwarehouse1
  - User Role – Warehouse Manager

-Save user and its done.
+Save user and you're finished.

 #### List Product Stocks

-Save the next php script, set variables, correct according to your needs and run it:
+Save the next php script, set the variables and correct it according to your needs and run it:

 	<?php
 	# API URL.
 Replace domain name with yours